elastic/eui/wiki/upgrading-kibana.md

 If the upgrade includes a large number of commits or has known breaking changes, consider performing a commit-less dry run prior to release using the process described below and a [pre-release build of EUI](https://github.com/elastic/eui/blob/master/wiki/component-development.md#testing-dev-features-in-local-kibana).

-1. Start a new branch in the Kibana repo
+1. Start a new branch off the `master` branch in the Kibana repo
 2. Change the `@elastic/eui` entry in [`package.json`](https://github.com/elastic/kibana/blob/master/package.json) to the target version
 3. Change the `@elastic/eui@` entry in [`src/dev/license_checker/config.ts`](https://github.com/elastic/kibana/blob/master/src/dev/license_checker/config.ts) to the target version
 4. Run `yarn kbn bootstrap`